Skip to content

 Hypertrophic cardiomyopathy (HCM)

-HCM is a heart disease that is inherited in some cat breeds.
-Sphynx cats can be affected.
-The condition causes thickening (hypertrophy) of the heart muscle.
-This can lead to heart failure.
+HCM is a heart disease that is inherited in Sphynx cats and other cat breeds.
+The condition causes thickening (hypertrophy) of the heart muscle, which can lead to heart failure.
+Symptoms of HCM in Sphynx cats include weakness, tiredness, breathing issues or a loss of appetite.
+If spotted early, there may be a chance to prevent blood clots and heart failure .
 There is no cure, but long-term medication can slow the disease down.

 Hereditary myopathy